CLNode: Curriculum Learning for Node Classification: Methodology

 \section{Methodology}

-\bookmark[dest=\HyperLocalCurrentHref, level=1]{4 Methodology} In this section, we present the details of the proposed CLNode framework.
-As shown in Fig.\ref{FIG2}, the key idea behind our approach is to enhance the performance of the backbone GNN $f$ by incrementally introducing the training nodes to the training process from easy to difficult.
-Specifically, CLNode comprises two components: (i) neighborhood-based difficulty measurer (Fig.\ref{FIG2}(b)).
-We first perform a standard node classification to assign pseudo-labels to unlabeled nodes, after which we design a score function to measure the difficulty of training nodes. (ii) continuous training scheduler (Fig.\ref{FIG2}(c)).
-After determining the difficulty of training nodes, we design a training scheduler to train $f$ with \textit{easy nodes} initially and continuously introducing \textit{difficult nodes} into the training process.
-We present the details of these components in the following subsections.
+In this section, we present the details of CLNode.
+As shown in Figure \ref{framework}, CLNode comprises two components: (i) multi-perspective difficulty measurer (Figure \ref{framework}(a)).
+We first perform a standard node classification to obtain additional label information, then two difficulty measurers from local and global perspectives are proposed to measure the node difficulty. (ii) continuous training scheduler (Figure \ref{framework}(b)).
+After determining the node difficulty, we design a training scheduler to train backbone GNN with \textit{easy nodes} initially and continuously introduce harder training nodes.
+By paying less attention to \textit{difficult nodes}, CLNode improves the accuracy and robustness of backbone GNN.
+We detail the components of CLNode in the following subsections.